Rishav-hub/Project-Store-Web-Application/README.md

 ```
 ## Run using Docker Compose
 - Add MYSQL_ROOT_PASSWORD in the .env file
 - You can also change the "MYSQL_DATABASE".
-But you have to change that in config.yaml file.
 ```commandline

 version: '3'